DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 And make use of territorial advantage we have."

 Urza Federation map was on the wall.
-Fairin pointed to various red dot marks there.
+Farin pointed to various red dot marks there.

 "Neo Vishal is surrounded by five other cities.
 In each of them we have Resistance branches so when demons will attack..."